lombao/lxzasm/README.md

 	l:  Generate List report
 	o <type>:  Type of output:
             bin:  	A binary file with only the bytes generated, no headers, no padding
             flat:   A binary file of 64K, this is the default option
+            hex:	HEX output format, the file will be named z80.hex

 ```